HyperTea: A Hypergraph-based Temporal Enhancement and Alignment Network for Moving Infrared Small Target Detection: Methodology

 where $\text{Conv}_{3\times3}^2$ means two ${3\times3}$ basic convolution components with batch normalization and an activation layer.

-In practice, features of background clutters often exhibit striped or bar-like patterns corresponding to physical objects.
-Therefore, We design a Direction-Preferred Convolution Block (DPCB) to encode such discriminative features into the channel dimension to enhance the feature representation, as shown in~\Cref{fig:arch}.
-In terms of implementation, we use convolution with kernel sizes $1\times5$, $5\times1$, $1\times1$ respectively to extract features with different direction preferences.
-Then $3\times3$ basic depth-wise convolution components are used to enhance the local spatial features and expand the receptive field.
-After that we apply $3\times3$ convolution to fuse the extracted features and obtain $D_{gt}$.
+Practically, features of background clutter often exhibit striped or bar-like patterns corresponding to physical objects.
+Therefore, we design a direction-preferred convolution block (DPCB) to encode such discriminative features into the channel dimension to enhance the feature representation, as shown in~\Cref{fig:arch}.
+In terms of implementation, we use convolution with kernel sizes $1\times5$, $5\times1$, and $1\times1$ to extract features with different direction preferences.
+Subsequently $3\times3$ basic depth-wise convolution components are used to enhance the local spatial features and expand the receptive field.
+Thereafter, we apply $3\times3$ convolution to fuse the extracted features and obtain $D_{gt}$.